 A/B test AI-generated creatives against human-made creatives

 Run both formats at equal spend to measure performance.
-Most teams find AI-generated concepts (after human curation) perform 95% as well as human-created concepts while costing 70% less to produce.
+In our experience, AI-generated concepts (after human curation) can perform comparably to human-created concepts while meaningfully reducing production costs.

 Document what works in your AI brief templates